someodd/filesig/README.md

-# FileSig: Haskell Library
+# FileSig: Detect Filetypes Using Only Magic Numbers in Pure Haskell

-This is a library allowing you to determine a file's type using its file signature (hex).
+This is a library written only in Haskell allowing you to determine a file's type using its file signature (hex).
 It does not rely on file extensions at all.

 ## Examples